 i.
 “The acts of God are not to be separated from his nature (‘love,’ ‘faithfulness’; cf. v.
 2), because his “deeds” are expressive of his nature.”
 (VanGemeren)

 c.
-I will triumph in the works of Your hands: The focus is entirely toward God, and not toward self.
+I will triumph in the works of Your hands: The focus is entirely on God, and not on self.
 The triumph is found not in what we do for God, but on what God has done with his own hands.

-B. God’s works towards His people and His enemies.
+B. God’s works for His people and His enemies.

 1. (5-6) God’s great thoughts.

 O Lord, how great are Your works!

 a.
 How great are Your works: Having brought up the idea of God’s works in the previous lines, the psalmist now declares how great those works are.